maxfischer2781/cpy2py/README.rst

 * Object functionality is almost fully covered!

   * Objects may reside in any interpreter and transparently interact.

   * Both class and instance attributes work as expected.

   * Methods, classmethods and staticmethods work transparently.

   * Inheritance is fully supported, including multiple inheritance.
     Affiliation to interpreters can be changed freely.

 * A wide range of interpeters is supported.

   * Pure python, no dependencies means perfect portability.

   * Any interpeter compatible with python 2.6 to 3.5 is supported.

   * Virtual Environments work out of the box.

   * Tested with cpython and pypy, on Linux and Mac OSX.

 Gotchas/Upcomming
 -----------------

 * Calls across interpreters are blocking and not threadsafe.

-* Properties and Decorators are not supported yet.

 * Module level settings are not synchronized.
 See issue #7.